 Goddess Parvati at Grand Bassin

-The Maha Shrivratri festival takes place on Monday 4th March 2019.
-The day is a public holiday.
+The Maha Shrivratri festival takes place on Friday 21st February 2020 and Thursday 11 March 2021/ The day is a public holiday.
 This cultural attraction will be one of the highlights of your holiday.

 But ... don’t despair if your vacation does not coincide with the Mauritius Maha Shivaratri Festival.
 You can enjoy Grand Bassin at any time of the year during your island holiday.

-I have compiled a list of our festivals together with a 2019 calendar where I have shown our public holidays.
+I have compiled a list of our festivals for 2020 and 2021 with a 2020 calendar where I have shown our public holidays.
 Check the dates and decide which one you'll like to see.

 The Mauritius Sanathan Dharma Temples Federation (MSDFT) manages the site at Grand Bassin together with the Hindu Maha Sabha.
 Other Hindu associations help when there are festivals.